ghl3/bamboo/README.md

     sorted_groups(filter_groups(df.groupby('group'), lambda x: x['feature1'].mean() > 0), lambda x: x['feature2'].mean())

 While this works, composing functions like this can make them become less and less readable (and makes it harder to write).
-People familiar with lisp languages are familiar with this.
+This is a familiar issue with lisp languages.

 Fortunately, bamboo exposes a solution to this.
+Bamboo uses subclasses of common Pandas classes that have many of bamboo's helper functions available as methods.
+One can create these classes by wrapping a Pandas object with the 'wrap' function:

+    from bamboo import wrap

+    wrap(df) \
-    bamboo.BambooObjects.BambooGroupBy(df.groupby('group')) \
+        .groupby('group') \
         .filter_groups(lambda x: x['feature1'].mean() > 0) \
         .sorted_groups(lambda x: x['feature2'].mean())

  Notice that the result of each transformation is automatically passed to the next transformation.
-This allows one to do more complicated transformations in succession
+This allows one to do more complicated transformations by chaining methods in succession:

-    from bamboo.bamboo import wrap

     wrap(df).groupby('group') \
         .filter_groups(lambda x: x['group'].mean() > 0) \